HOW DO WE ARRANGE A BAPTISM?

 HOW MANY GUESTS CAN WE INVITE?

 Some people invite just the immediate family and Godparents to the service, while others throw a big party for everyone they know!
-Please bear in mind that St Nicholas’ holds around 225 people.
-At Baptism services, we often have four families taking part, so if each family comes with 50-60 guests, the place will be full.
+Please bear in mind that St Nicholas’ holds around 200 people.
+At Baptism services, we will usually have two or three families taking part, so if each family comes with 50-60 guests, the place will be full.
 St Mary’s is a smaller building, but we usually have just one family at a time.
 We love seeing lots of people in Church, but please be aware that if you invite too many guests, we cannot guarantee that they will all get a seat!

 We do want everyone to join in with the whole service, by taking part in the liturgy, the prayers and the singing.
 There will also be a short talk by the minister.
 Please let your guests know that they will be expected to take part and that they should stay in church for the whole of the service.